UDC-GAC/ServerlessContainers/docs/index.md

 technichal detail along with several experimental examples.

-This documentation webpage gives a more detailed description of the framework but without delving into the technichal details as in the available publication.
+This documentation webpage gives a more detailed description of the framework but without delving into the technical details as in the available publication.
 The webpage has been structured with the following sections: